The government offers a range of initiatives for reskilling and upskilling to help businesses through the COVID-19 pandemic.

-- Training webinars: In response to the pandemic, the LEOs have launched a series of LEO training webinars.
-These live video sessions cover topics such as what financial supports are available to businesses; how to manage cashflow during and after the crisis and; how to innovate and adapt your business to overcome the challenges of the crisis.
+- Training webinars: In response to the pandemic, the LEOs launched a series of LEO training webinars.
+These sessions covered topics such as financial supports available to businesses; how to manage cashflow and how to innovate and adapt your business to overcome the challenges of the crisis.

-- Expert views videos: The central LEO network website is hosting videos from experts focusing on issues that are common amongst businesses during the COVID-19 crisis, for example, what supports best suit a business, how to manage staff remotely, or how to maximise a business’ digital footprint.
+- Expert views videos: The LEO network videos from experts focus on common issues amongst businesses during the COVID-19 crisis, for example, what supports best suit a business, how to manage staff remotely, or how to maximise a business’ digital footprint.

 Regional Skills Fora

 - Network of nine Regional Skills Fora: A network of nine Regional Skills Fora helps regional employers connect with the range of services and supports available across the education and training system.
 Specific initiatives have been devised to support businesses who have been impacted by COVID-19.
 An Engagement Support form has been prepared for businesses to set out their upskilling/reskilling needs, which can be accessed via the individual Regional Skills Fora websites, along with contact information for each Forum Manager and information on COVID-19 relevant training opportunities in the regions: